JacobTheCreature/DFA-web-app/README.md

 frontend > src > app > services > dfa.service.ts

 This is where the logic is to check if a given DFA is valid

+### AI Acknowledgement

+AI was used to make the HTML and styling, though I made sure to keep it super straightforward and simple